 Ballarat is a really interesting and easy day trip from Melbourne with the bonus of being a reasonably quiet tourist town (aside Sovereign Hill which is busy pretty much all year around).
 I highly recommend you get up early and put some decent time aside to explore beautiful Ballarat!

 If you have longer than a day, check out this list of unique accommodation in Ballarat to make your stay extra special!
+Or, if you’re interested in visiting another historic gold mining city, check out my post on how to spend 48 hours in Bendigo.

 What’s The Best Way To Get To Ballarat From Melbourne?